Seasonal Marketing for E-Commerce: Planning Your Year

 Summer season: March-April publish seasonal content.

-According to Hubspot's 2024 research, seasonal blog content published 3-6 months before peak drives 2.5x more traffic during peak versus last-minute content.
+In our experience, seasonal blog content published 3-6 months before peak consistently drives significantly more traffic during peak versus last-minute content.

 Plan Your Email Sequence Calendar